Project Eligibility Criteria

 • Creation or restoration of priority habitats (as defined under Section 41 of the NERC Act)

-• Improving the condition of SSSIs or other protected sites
+• Improving the condition of SSSIs or other protected sites through nature enhancement in surrounding areas

 • Creation or restoration of green and/or blue spaces